o3de/o3de.org/content/docs/user-guide/components/reference/terrain/surface_gradient_list.md

 weight: 100
 ---

 The **Terrain Surface Gradient List** component defines mappings between a gradient and a surface type on a terrain layer.
-When you assign a gradient to a surface, the gradient defines the strength of that surface in the displayed terrain: for example, you could define an area where rock shows through a grassy region.
+When you assign a gradient to a surface, the gradient defines the strength of that surface in the displayed terrain.
+For example, you can assign a gradient to a rocky surface to make parts of it appear through a grassy region.

 ## Usage ##